marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - Create a feature for handling deleted terragrunt folder using git diff commands
 - Create a feature for handling migrated terragrunt directories using git diff commands / tf state pull

+-- see how --terragrunt-iam-role sets credentials and use by interpolating it with plan/apply_role_arn into the TG_COMMAND env var if pr plan build with flag works then change